VirtoCommerce/vc-module-elastic-search-8/README.md

 }
 ```

-If you need to configure diffent field for different document type, you can create a pipeline for each index with if condition inside it:
+If you need to configure different fields for different document types, you can create a pipeline for each index with if condition inside it:

 ```json
 PUT _ingest/pipeline/elser-v2-pipeline